 We have all experienced moments where a table or chair leg is loose and wobbly, there is a leaking pipe or furniture has to be dismantled in preparation for a house move.
-We all know that we need to use the wrench.

-What is a Wrench Used for?
+What is a Wrench/Spanner Used for?

-Wrenches come in many types and sizes for a variety of different tasks and are an indispensable part of any toolbox.
+Spanners come in many types and sizes for a variety of different tasks and are an indispensable part of any toolbox.
 Used to loosen or tighten nuts, bolts, pipes and pipes fittings they prove their usefulness many times over.

 What to Use if You Don’t Have a Wrench